Gilvydas Biruta: National team career

 Biruta led the Lithuanian U-16 National Team to the bronze medals in the 2007 FIBA Europe Under-16 Championship by averaging 14.6 points, 8.0 rebounds, 1.8 steals and 1.3 blocks.
 He also been a part of Lithuanian U-18 team twice.
 First time he won silver medal with the Donatas Motiejūnas' led U-18 National Team.
 During his second appearance, Lithuanians finished fourth.
 Though, the successful youth national team years ended painfully when the U-20 team he represented suffered an fiasco, finishing only 14th in the 2011 FIBA Europe Under-20 Championship.

+Coaching career

+On October 1, 2024, Biruta became an assistant coach for the Grand Rapids Gold of the NBA G League.